most aggressive dog breeds

 Originating from Central Africa, the Basenji is a sight hound.

-This means any movement from a small animal will put their hunting instinct into overdrive and they won't stop.
+This means any movement from a small animal will put their hunting instinct into overdrive, and they won't stop.

 8. Saint Bernard

-Saint Bernard as the most aggressive dog breedsEven though they are known for their good deeds in movies and reality, are one of the best rescue dogs, Saint Bernards actually have high levels of aggression.
+Saint Bernard as the most aggressive dog breedsEven though they are one of the best rescue dogs and are known for their good deeds in movies and reality, Saint Bernards have high levels of aggression.

-This large working and talented breed derives from the Swiss and Italian Alps.
+This large, working, and talented breed derives from the Swiss and Italian Alps.

-It's absolutely essential that a Saint Bernard is socialized and trained from puppyhood to prevent (to an extent) this dog from becoming one of the most aggressive dog breeds.
+It's essential that a Saint Bernard is socialized and trained from puppyhood to prevent (to an extent) this dog from becoming one of the most aggressive dog breeds.

 9. American Bulldog